General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which US state was Donald Trump born in?

-- If you happen to accomplished the Three Peaks problem, which three UK mountains would you’ve climbed?
+- If you happen to accomplished the Three Peaks problem, which three UK mountains would you have got climbed?

 - Which UK metropolis is located additional west – Bristol or Edinburgh?